 The company is exposed to a variety of risks in the context of its business activities, which are inextricably linked with those activities.
-Our risk policy aims to exploit the opportunities available and only to take on risks if there is a chance the company will benefit from added value.
-As part of basic risk limitation, we only take on risks that can be managed within our organisation using recognised methods and measures.
-From today's perspective, the company does not face any risks that pose a risk to the company as a going concern with considerable likelihood.
+Our risk policy aims to make optimal use of the opportunities available and only to take on risks if there is a chance the company will benefit from corresponding added value.

-There is virtually no default risk from customer receivables, as Jaguar Land Rover Austria GmbH has concluded corresponding financing agreements with FCA Bank GmbH for Austria and with UniCredit Leasing CZ, a.s. for the Czech Republic and the dealerships in Austria as well as the Czech Republic.
+There is virtually no default risk from customer receivables, as Jaguar Land Rover Austria GmbH has concluded corresponding financing agreements with FCA Bank GmbH for Austria and with UniCredit Leasing CZ, a.s. for the Czech Republic and with the dealerships in Austria as well as the Czech Republic.
 All dealerships are covered by these contracts.
 Under the agreements, customer receivables from vehicle sales can be redeemed one to two days after invoicing.

 Short-term price alteration risks in connection with supplies of goods are restricted using supply agreements.
-The risk of a change in interest rates exists exclusively in respect of short-term deposits with banks and internal group financing agreements and are not significant.
+The risk of a change in interest rates exists exclusively in respect of short-term deposits with banks and internal group financing agreements and we estimate these to be non-material.
 There were no financial liabilities as at balance sheet date.

 Any financing agreements required are concluded within the company group and are linked to short- and medium-term liquidity requirements.
-There is therefore no need to conclude local framework agreements for financing.
+Financial support (cash pooling) provided to group companies is subject to regular monitoring with regard to the applicable conditions and recoverability.
+Even taking COVID-19 into account, there are currently no indications that recoverability might be impaired.
+There is therefore no need to conclude independent framework agreements for financing.